frvnxis/credit-risk-classification/Credit_Risk/Credit Risk Analysist .md

   * 116  --> The actual value is non-healthy and the predicted value is healthy.

-`According to the confusion matrices, the number of False Postives drastically decreases indicating the model will classify healthy & non-healthy loans correctly.
+`The number of False Postives drastically decreases indicating the model will classify healthy & non-healthy loans correctly.
 Based off of this analysis, I would recommend using Model 2 (Logistic Regression Model fitted with Balanced (oversampled) data.`

 ---